 This site is voted Best View in Western North Carolina by Hipcamp Scouts and Hipcampers !
 Top ten in the US of all Hipcamp sites.
 At a 4,550 foot elevation, Haw Ridge has nearly 360 Degree Views on a clear ridge with great visibility.
 Catch both the sunrise and the sunset.
 On foggy morning the mist rolls right over the ridge top.
-There are only 3 sites on two acres so plenty
+There are 2 sites on one acre so plenty of s

 This site is voted Best View in Western North Carolina by Hipcamp Scouts and Hipcampers !
 Top ten in the US of all Hipcamp sites.
 At a 4,550 foot elevation, Haw Ridge has nearly 360 Degree Views on a clear ridge with great visibility.
 Catch both the sunrise and the sunset.
 On foggy morning the mist rolls right over the ridge top.
-There are only 3 sites on two acres so plenty of space for social distancing!
+There are 2 sites on one acre so plenty of space for social distancing!
 Please read listing completely about what type of vehicle is required.

 Pet friendly, no leash needed as long as you stay on the property.
-It's three camp sites total.
+It's two camp sites total.
 Just be respectful of other campers and property owners.

-Extremely private, only three sites on the entire mountain.
+Extremely private, only two sites on the entire mountain.
 The rest of the mountain is privately held but there are no houses or other sites.
 Great "light pollution free" sky for stargazing, no street or city lights.
-Good vehicle clearance suggested for drive to the top.
+Good vehicle clearance is a must for drive to the top.

-This is a two acre site that can accommodate a maximum of three camper groups.
-There are trees and brush separating the three sites so plenty of privacy.
+This is a one acre site that can accommodate a maximum of two camper groups.
+There are trees and brush separating the two sites so plenty of privacy.
 You can purchase firewood at the local supermarket in Mars Hill.
-Site 1 is surrounded by trees, and it is the first spot you come to on the left, Site 2 is on the edge of the tree line and Site 3 is in the open field. (see site map & pictures) The sites are clearly numbered.
-Sites can be selected at time of booking, for sites 1 through 3.
-IMPORTANT Hipcampers on site 3 stay to the left of the concrete property marker.
-(50 feet to the left of the wooden cross in the field.)
+Site 1 is surrounded by trees, and it is the first spot you come to on the left, Site 2 is on the edge of the tree line.
+The sites are clearly numbered.
+Sites can be selected at time of booking, for sites 1 or 2.
 The right side of the field with the cross is owned by a different party, please respect their space.